 I've seen how the foods we eat daily can activate hormones that significantly ease our weight loss journey.

 Here are some food choices you can consider:

 - Healthy Fats - Healthy fats may trigger the release of hormones that make you feel full longer.
 It may also help reduce insulin resistance to prevent weight gain.

 - High Fiber - A diet high in fiber increases insulin sensitivity and stimulates "fullness hormone" production, preventing snacking and overeating.

-- Red Wine - A glass of red wine increases adiponectin levels which controls glucose levels and breaks down fatty acids to manage weight.
-It also creates a more anabolic environment in the body resulting in fast metabolism.
+- Red Wine - According to research from the National Library of Medicine, a glass of red wine increases adiponectin levels, which controls glucose levels and breaks down fatty acids to manage weight .
+It also creates a more anabolic environment in the body, resulting in a fast metabolism.